 NOTE 1 – Further study is necessary for other systems wherever applicable.

-4.3 ACLR of equipment operating in the frequency range 3 400-3 600 MHz
+4.3 ACLR of TDD equipment operating in the frequency range 3 400-3 600 MHz (BCG 5L.A/5L.B/5L.C)

 In this section, data is provided that is relevant to the case where the adjacent system is OFDMA TDD WMAN (intra-system).